-Instructors and students can now submit any file type to Turnitin for checking originality, grading online or distributing work for peer review.
+Instructors and students can now submit any file type to Turnitin for grading online or distributing work for peer review.
 Submission file types may include PowerPoint® presentations, spreadsheets, images, html code… whatever file type your students use for their assignments, Turnitin will accept it.

 This exciting new feature allows Turnitin to be used by a broader range of instructors: those who evaluate presentations or teach in disciplines such as science, math, economics, and visual arts.

 Learn how instructors across the curriculum use Turnitin.

 No submission?
 No problem!
 Instructors can provide students with feedback using Turnitin even if there is no file submitted for the assignment, such as with a musical recital or dance performance.